This site requires a more recent version of Adobe Flash Player to function properly.

-Edge Router Market Share: We forecast Juniper's share in edge router market to decrease from an estimated 17% in 2012 to 15% by the end of our forecast period.
-However, there could be an upside of more than 8% to our price estimate if Juniper were to increase its share to 20% by end of our forecast period.
+Edge Router Market Share: We forecast Juniper's share in edge router market to decrease from an estimated 17% in 2012 to 12% by the end of our forecast period.
+However, there could be an upside of more than 8% to our price estimate if Juniper were to stabilize its share at 17% by end of our forecast period.
 Juniper will look to build on the continued success of its MX series of products in order to do this.
-On the other hand, there could be a minor downside of 4% if the market share were to decrease to around 12%.
+On the other hand, there could be a minor downside of 4% if the market share were to decrease to around 10%.

-Enterprise Router Market Share: We forecast Juniper's share in enterprise router market to increase from an estimated 6% in 2011 to about 7% by the end of our forecast period.
+Enterprise Router Market Share: We forecast Juniper's share in enterprise router market to fall from an estimated 7.15% in 2014 to about 5.75% by the end of our forecast period.
 Given its low share in this segment, Juniper has tremendous upside potential.
 There could be a potential upside of about 10% to our price estimate if Juniper was to increase its share to 25% by end of our forecast period.

 For additional details, select a driver above or select a division from the interactive Trefis split for Juniper at the top of the page.